Owned, earned and paid media are the three pillars of a successful content marketing strategy.

 Earned media is user-generated content whereby customers become the channel.
 This can be someone’s social media post, a review, or them tagging you in a photo of them using your product or service.

 It’s essentially online word of mouth.
 It can include anything from shares, mentions and re-posts to reviews, recommendations and content picked up by third-party sites.
+A great example of earned media is a review left on a business’s Facebook page, like in the below example.

 Benefits of earned media